Cancer Research UK logo.

 Megestrol acetate (Megace)

-Megestrol acetate is treatment for breast cancer and womb cancer that has:
+It is a treatment for womb, breast, and ovarian cancer that has:

 • come back after treatment (recurred or relapsed)